-It’s become quite popular for people to identify as a victim.
+Intentional victimhood has become all the rage.
 Of course, real suffering and victimhood exists and is unfortunately the situation for a great many.
 However, there are also a lot of “victims” whose suffering is mostly self-inflicted.
 Discerning the difference is important if we are to have interactions based on reality and facts.

-There are also those who have been truly victimized it he past, but refuse to heal, using their victimization as a manipulative tool for attention and social leverage.
+There are also those who have been truly victimized in the past, but refuse to heal, using their victimization as a manipulative tool for attention and social leverage.
 There’s big money in victimhood if you know how to market it well.

 The problem isn’t so much people identifying as victims as it is people using their victimhood as a weapon, thereby victimizing others.
 Many treat suffering as a contest.
 The thing to remember is that whenever you meet someone, you have no idea what they have endured.
 That they are not talking about their experiences, or that they seem to have their life together doesn’t mean they haven’t suffered intensely.
 They may have a daily struggle to maintain an appearance of normalcy, or they may have done the hard work of processing and dealing with their trauma and identify as a survivor, not a victim.